drashland/website-v2/docs/line/v1.x/2_tutorials/2_creating_single_command_clis/3_adding_options.md

 Things to know:

-- Any argument in a signature _**is required**_.
-This means if a user does not specify all arguments, then they will be shown an error and the `USAGE` section for the command being used.
+- Options are optional.
+- The key in the `options` property is the signature.
-- Arguments must be surrounded by square brackets in the signature.
-This is how Line knows that the command handles arguments.
+- The value in the `options` property is the option's description.
+- Options do not have to begin with `-` or `--`.
+However, it is probably best to keep this convention to prevent confusion.

-In this tutorial, you will create a CLI that takes in two arguments.
+In this tutorial, you will create a CLI that takes in one option.

 ## Folder Structure End State